Mohammed-wsabi/b00401062.github.io/Medicine/Behavioral Science & Psychiatry.md

 ## Types of Delusions

-- Delusions of control
+- Delusion of control
-- Erotomanic delusions
+- Delusion of guilt
-- Grandiose delusions
+- Delusion of reference
-- Delusions of guilt
+- Erotomanic delusion
-- Jealous delusions
+- Grandiose delusion
-- Persecutory delusions
+- Jealous delusion
-- Delusions of reference
+- Persecutory delusion
-- Somatic delusions
+- Somatic delusion

 ## Presentation of Schizophrenia